-5+ Best Job Application Email Examples & Writing Strategies for 2020
+5+ Best Job Application Email Examples (With Subject Lines)

 Sending a job application email requires choosing the proper strategy to receive a response and achieve the desired outcome (a job interview that leads to a job offer).
-A good outcome from sending your email application in is a request to interview either by phone or in-person to discuss the opportunity.
+A good outcome from sending your email application is a request to interview either by phone or in-person to discuss the opportunity.

 Sending your job application by email is the most common method of connecting with your future hiring manager.
 In a recent study performed by SHRM, 79% of American’s reported that they found their most recent employment online.
-And 80% of professionals said that they found their most recent employment by connecting with professional contacts and personnel network.
+And 80% of professionals said that they found their most recent employment by connecting with professional contacts and personal networks.

 This means the chances of you sending a job application email this year is significant.
 And it could mean more competition as well.

 Before writing your job application email there are two factors you should consider.
 Whether the email you’re sending is to a person or whether it is to a group email.
 For example, if the email address is email@example.com or if the email is firstname.lastname@example.org

 The reason this is important can be gathered before sending the email and what strategy you might be able to take when writing your email in order to receive a response.
 This type of email correspondence requires strategic thinking and planning in achieve success.

 This can be found in the job advertisement or job description posted online regarding the job opening.
 If you're forwarded to an online application form, you should disregard this guide as the potential employer would prefer you go through a job portal when applying to the job vacancy.

 Before sending your email, regardless of the strategy, it is imperative that you spend time getting familiar with the company goals.
 You should have a firm understanding of what the company is trying to achieve this year, what they are trying to achieve with the role you’re applying for, and any information regarding the work environment or company values that you can find.